kstange/MasqueBlizzBars/README.md

 - Stance Bar
 - Pet Bar
 - Vehicle Bar (Cataclysm Classic only)

-The Extra Action Button was originally added in Cataclysm, but is not yet implemented in Cataclysm Classic.
-I will enable support for it once Blizzard enables it.
+- Extra Action Button (Cataclysm Classic only)

 I've done limited testing with Classic Era and Cataclysm Classic because I don't play them, but I believe everything should work.
 If you report bugs or submit patches, I'll do my best to address them.